akirasoft/keptn-springoneplatform/02_Deploying_the_carts_service/README.md

 # Deploying the carts service

-To deploy the service into your Kubernetes cluster, you can use the keptn CLI to trigger a new deployment.
+To deploy the service into your Kubernetes cluster, you can use the Keptn CLI to trigger a new deployment.

 To do so, please execute the following command: